18 April 2001

 Already, more than 3,000 overseas companies have regional headquarters or offices in Hong Kong.
 On average, at least one new regional headquarters per week was set up in the last seven months of 2000.
 Still more are arriving in anticipation of China's WTO entry.
 Crown Pacific reports a big jump in moving executives to Hong Kong.
 Jim Thompson is here to tell you that story himself.

 TDC has nearly 35 years of trade experience.
 Our annual budget is close to US$200 million.
 We have 900 staff and a global network of 48 offices.

 Please think of TDC as an international organisation working for you.
 When you engage in Hong Kong, you are one of us.
 You have full access to TDC's services.

 The stage is set.
 The platform is ever ready.
 We invite you to sign on to Hong Kong's dynamic platform and partner with our entrepreneurs to capture exciting new trade prospects.
 And let TDC serve you.
 For your success is Hong Kong's success.

 - INDIA: New Wave of Incentives Target Maharashtra SEZ Investors

 - INDIA: Supplies to Businesses in SEZs Exempted from Goods and Services Tax

 - INDIA: Raft of Incentives Announced for New Investment Projects in Uttar Pradesh

-- Source for quality suppliers and manufacturers of stationery and office supplies on hktdc.com.
+- Source for quality suppliers and manufacturers of health and beauty products on hktdc.com.